-Winter Release Tench Vineyard Cabernet Sauvignon
+Winter Release Tench Vineyard Cabernet Sauvignon (Library Release)

 The long-established Tench Vineyard is the provenance of many famed Napa Valley Cabernets.
 Planted on the eroded remains of an ancient volcanic landslide on the east side of Oakville, the site's dark red volcanic clays—the rockiest soils imaginable—give the wine its clear site signature: precise, definitive and bold.
 Our micro-offering hails from a selection of mature vines at the top of the vineyard, adjacent to the Silverado Trail - the most perfect Cabernet terroir imaginable.